“Every human story is one of courage, and determination and has a lesson for us.”

-First Lady—that’s quite a title to uphold, what are the challenges you anticipate to face as the First lady?
+First Lady—that’s quite a title to uphold, what are the challenges you anticipated facing as the First Lady?

-There is no school, course or training that prepares you for the role as First Lady, hence my initial challenge is to find myself, where do I fit in, which direction do I take, where do I begin?
-Secondly, as a result of the country not having had a First Lady for a while, I believe there will be a lot of expectations from the people.
+There is no school, course or training that prepares you for the role of First Lady, hence my initial challenge was to find myself, where do I fit in, which direction do I take, and where do I begin?
+Secondly, as a result of the country not having had a First Lady for a while, I believe there are a lot of expectations from the people.
 I have to find out what these expectations are, and how to manage them.
 However, the one promise that I have made to myself is to remain Linda and not allow others to transform me into another character.

 How are you viewing your role in the State House?

 My main role is to be a support to my husband in the enormous task that he has of leading the country.
 I have always been by his side in the political responsibilities he has had, but that was in his role in the opposition.
-Now it’s a different story.
-The bucks stops at him, and he will need greater support and understanding.
+Now, it’s a different story.
+The buck stops at him, and he will need greater support and understanding.

-To be under scrutiny all the times, people observing what you wear, what you say, what you do, waiting for the ‘faux pas”.
-All this can put pressure on someone’s life, and make you lose the real you.
-As stated before, I want to remain me, the person I have been for over 57 years.
+To be under scrutiny all the time, people observing what you wear, what you say, what you do, waiting for the ‘faux pas”.
+All this can put pressure on someone’s life and make you lose the real you.
+As stated before, I want to remain the person I have always been.

-I believe women should constantly share stories of their struggles, how they persevered; their failures and how they overcame these; their successes so that others may get renewed courage.
+I believe women should constantly share stories of their struggles, how they persevered, their failures, how they overcame these, and their successes so that others may get renewed courage.
 Each story has a message that can ease the path for others along their own daily struggles.
 It is important that others can relate their own story to that of others.
-That’s how we are inspired and in return also inspire others.
-Every human story is one of courage, determination and has a lesson for us.
-Inspiration is not just from those with official positions, but from everyone.
+That’s how we are inspired and, in return, also inspire others.
+Every human story is one of courage and determination and has a lesson for us.
+Inspiration is not just from those with official positions but from everyone.

 Who has been your greatest inspiration in life?

-I have a lot of admiration for my husband – for his determination and perseverance but the first person who inspired me was my mother.
-I believe that we are shaped by the environment in which we grow up, and this is where we learn our values that shape us into who we are today.
-I come from a family where my father was the only breadwinner with a modest income and he had alcohol issues.
-Life could have been harder had it not been for my mother.
+I greatly admire my husband– his determination and perseverance- but the first person who inspired me was my mother.
+I believe that we are shaped by the environment in which we grow up, and this is where we learn the values that shape us into who we are today.
+I come from a family where my father was the only breadwinner with a modest income, and he had alcohol issues.
+Life could have been more challenging had it not been for my mother.
 She made sure that her three children got the essentials as we grew up.

 She is a woman of great faith and taught us the value of prayer.
 She instilled in us many values such as humility, not to waste, not to covet or be jealous of others and to live in simplicity.